Trouble With Sleeping - Causes and Solutions

 How do you feel physically?

-A common cause of trouble sleeping is chronic pain and illnesses.
+A common cause of having trouble sleeping is chronic pain and illnesses.
 If you are feeling nauseous or experiencing stomach pain, this could be due to something you’ve eaten in the day.
 Try keeping a food diary as you may have some intolerances.

 If severe pain is waking you up in the middle of the night, it is best to speak to your doctor, or call NHS 111.
 Please note that you can call 999, if you think you may be experiencing a life threatening emergency.